WojciechMatuszewski/programming-notes/aws-stuff.md

 * allows you to **create Video Stream processors** which parse the video **consumed from Kinesis and output to other Kinesis stream**.

 - **DOES NOT RETURN IMAGE METADATA**

+### AWS WorkDocs

+- competitor to GoogleDrive and such

+* you can store virtually any file there.

+- you **can develop rollback feature using API**

+* there is something called WorkDocs Content Manager.

 ### AWS Backup